One thing I notice about Costa Rica is it seems to produce an inordinate amount of dentists and lawyers.

-I soon learned his efficiency over my wedding wasn’t followed up in the same manner with my residency.
+I soon learned his efficiency over my wedding wasn’t followed up in the same manner when it came to my residency.

-When I got married I was only in Costa Rica for a few days, which got his ass in gear I guess.
+When I got married I was only in Costa Rica for a few days, which got his ass in gear.
 This time though, he was working at a much, much slower pace.

 In the six months he was “working” on my behalf I had various appointments made for me, so he said.

 But on the rare occasions he returned a call, he never made the dates clear.
 He was always very vague.

 He also returned all calls with a text message and seemed to have an aversion to speaking.
 My in-laws told me this was typical, and as I was new in Costa Rica, I accepted that.

 Remember, this is the early noughties.
 I know no-one dreams of answering their phone nowadays, but back then we still did.

 Anyway, I remained in this state of limbo for over a year until it was time to search for a good divorce lawyer.

 To her credit, my soon-to-be-ex was decent enough to delay our divorce process until I sorted out my residency.